If you like wreaths that are a bit unusual and creative you’re going to love this square Spring Frame Wreath.

 As soon as I saw this scroll-y frame I knew I wanted to make a wreath out of it.
 I used paint I had on hand from other craft projects so I didn’t have addition cost.
 And I used spray paint on the frame instead of trying to brush all those scroll-y areas.

 I painted the bird with DecoArt Spa Blue then sanded the edges a little to expose the wood.
 I think I need to buy a few more of these birds for Spring.
 They’re so cute!

 Next came the banner flags that I painted with DecoArt Wisteria then used the end of a paint brush to make white dots on the flags.
 I varied the dots size by dipping the brush end in the paint and making a few dots before dipping again.

 The letters were painted with DecoArt Lemonade.
 I only painted the top of the letters using a small brush to keep the wood showing on the sides.

-I attached the letters to the banner flags using wood glue.
+Once the banner is dry attach the letters to each piece using wood glue.
 I love the random polka dots on the flags.

-Then I connected the flags together using hemp twine.
+Then connect the flags together using hemp twine.

 Hot glue the eggs to the center and you have a cute bird nest.

-I attached the bird nest and the bird to the frame using E600 glue.
-Since it’s hanging outside I want it to be sturdy.
+Attach the bird nest and the bird to the frame using E600 glue.
+I’m probably going to hang this one on my pantry door.